sidmanale643/Youtube-Chatbot/README.md

 ## Contribution

-Contributions to insightBOT are welcome!
+Contributions to SageStream are welcome!
 If you have any ideas for improvements, new features, or bug fixes, please feel free to open an issue or submit a pull request.

 ## License